 An eon passed, and Tal-Allustiel developed a special bond with his children the Elhil and saw the potential within them.
 Yet he also saw that they were incomplete.
 Once again, Tal-Allustiel poured his life essence into the Elhil, providing to them a great gift, the gift of speech.
 This mighty boon allowed the elves to better work together, and the power of the united elves quickly separated them from the animals.
 And the Elhil praised him for this mighty gift.

 As Tal-Allustiel poured his life force into the Elhil, Vornoth rejoiced, knowing that by doing so, the god of elves was giving up some of his power, his life force, possibly enough to shift the great balance into the favor of the evil god.
 However, something happened that Vornoth did not expect.
-As the Elhil raised their voices in praise of their mighty god, they somehow channeled to Tal-Allustiel the energy of the great Maelstrom that surrounded the universe of Núrion.
+As the Elhil raised their voices in praise of their might god, they somehow channeled to Tal-Allustiel the energy of the great Maelstrom that surrounded the universe of Núrion.
 And lo, the elf god grew even greater, more powerful than he had been before.

 Genesis of the Dwarves

 And the other gods understood now why Núrion was the key, and seeing the added power that this worship created, they became jealous, all of them wanting creatures of their own to provide them with adulation and the additional power they so craved to bring an end to the eternal strife.
 Yet they had no desire to give up so much of their life essence to do so.